Words and terms used in the world of From The Waters.

 A martial art used by evasion specialists.
 Invented in Aelin by Israfil.
 The name is a Striker term meaning "fiva way".

 A natural capability to do something that is beyond the norm.
-Flairs cannot be taught to those who do not possess the flair, they are ingrained in the individual.
+Flairs cannot be taught to those who do not possess the flair, they are ingrained in the individual, and appear depending on an aelinuan's level five vecrucia.

 A graceful travelling ballroom partner dance style performed with wings.
 Takes place in both the air and on the ground as part of the performance.